jami-manasa/MyResume/README.md

 <br>

 **Intension of script::**

 Getting autos calling group details from aws console and store it in database.

 **Work flow:**
-*Getting account details from ad.aws_accounts.
+* Getting account details from ad.aws_accounts.
-*Getting columns from "ss.auto_scaling_groups".
+* Getting columns from "ss.auto_scaling_groups".
-*Creating an empty dataframe(data_from_aws) with table column name to store data from aws.
+* Creating an empty dataframe(data_from_aws) with table column name to store data from aws.
-*Account wise (in account id list): Here getting details of that particular account like (region , assume role, account name )--> region wise(in region list ): Here creating clients(like "autoscaling","ec2","ssm") acc. requirement .
+* Account wise (in account id list): Here getting details of that particular account like (region , assume role, account name )--> region wise(in region list ): Here creating clients(like "autoscaling","ec2","ssm") acc. requirement .
-*Using created client call required methods(auto_client.describe_policies(),auto_client.describe_tags(),auto_client.describe_auto_scaling_groups ()) to get data from aws console and convert it into json data.
+* Using created client call required methods(auto_client.describe_policies(),auto_client.describe_tags(),auto_client.describe_auto_scaling_groups ()) to get data from aws console and convert it into json data.
-*From json data get required data to store data in database.
+* From json data get required data to store data in database.
 * Note: In auto scaling we can’t get all required data from one method.
-Here we are using 3 different methods i.e. auto_client.describe_policies(),policy deatils, auto_client.describe_tags(),for tags deatils ,auto_client.describe_auto_scaling_groups (), for getting details of auto scaling group.
+Here we are using 3 different methods i.e. auto_client. describe_policies(),policy deatils, auto_client.describe_tags(),for tags deatils ,auto_client.describe_auto_scaling_groups (), for    getting details of auto scaling group.
-*After getting required data append all required data in data frame.
+* After getting required data append all required data in data frame.
-*If data frame is empty it will go for remove_records () and clear all previous data as nothing to store in data base.
+* If data frame is empty it will go for remove_records () and clear all previous data as nothing to store in data base.
-*If data frame is not empty it will go for pass_to_db() and do curd operations with condition.
+* If data frame is not empty it will go for pass_to_db() and do curd operations with condition.

 </details>